The Manor House

 HOLIDAYS IN THE MANOR HOUSE

 For over 30 years local volunteers have decorated the Manor House for the holiday season.
-Come enjoy the festivities the first full week of December.
+Come enjoy the festivities beginning Saturday, December 2 through Sunday, December 17.

 TEA IN THE MANOR HOUSE